Introduction to Encinitas, California

 Encinitas Points of Interest

-Home to a significant flower growing industry, Encinitas boasts attractions which highlight its main industry.
-Quail Botanical Gardens, the only one of its kind in the county, features over 35 acres of exhibits, including rare bamboo groves, desert gardens, a tropical rainforest, California native plants, a subtropical fruit garden and the West Coast's first interactive children's garden, the Seeds of Wonder.
+Home to a significant flower-growing industry, Encinitas boasts attractions which highlight its main industry.
+San Diego Botanical Gardens (formerly known as Quail Botanical Gardens), is the only one of its kind in the county and features over 35 acres of exhibits, including rare bamboo groves, desert gardens, a tropical rainforest, California native plants, a subtropical fruit garden and the West Coast's first interactive children's garden, the Seeds of Wonder.
 The San Elijo Lagoon Ecological Reserve, the largest coastal wetland in San Diego County, is a haven for more than 300 species of plants and over 295 species of birds.
 The reserve also offers over 5 miles of hiking trails open to the public.
-Golf enthusiasts will enjoy the new Encinitas Ranch Golf Course, a championship 18 hole par 72 course with panoramic ocean views.
+Golf enthusiasts will enjoy the Encinitas Ranch Golf Course, a championship 18-hole par-72 course with panoramic ocean views.
 Lovers of the performing arts will appreciate La Paloma Theatre.
 Built in 1928, the theatre was one of the first to show "talkies" (talking pictures) and has become a big part of Encinitas, hosting many community and city functions as well as music concerts, theatrical performances and movies.
+Those who wish to experience the beach environment in quiet, peaceful way may want to spend time at the beautiful and peaceful Self-Realization Fellowship Mediation Gardens.